brueggemann/setpurplestatus/README.md

 # setpurplestatus
 Set the correct pidgin status message, depending on network connection

-## Installation:
+## Installation
 You need to install the following dependencies:
  * pyYAML
  * python-netifaces
  * python-netaddr

 ## Configuration
 Create a ~/.setpurplestatusrc to configure networks and status messages

     Example:
     interfaces:
         - 'eth0'